-Expressions of interest taken now for the: 8 week Mindfulness Based Stress Reduction course - dates TBC 2018.
+Expressions of interest taken now for the: 8 week Mindfulness Based Stress Reduction course - Autumn/Winter 2018 dates TBC.

-***We are also pleased to announce that we are organising another one-week MBSR Retreat and Holiday on the beautiful Greek island of Kefalonia, 21st-28th September 2018.***
+***We are also pleased to announce that we are organising another one-week MBSR Retreat and Holiday on the beautiful Greek island of Kefalonia, September 2019!***